 Provide great service from beginning to post-purchase.

 Be transparent.
-Honest is the best policy.
+Honesty is the best policy.

 Listen to your audience.
 Learn how to handle good and bad reviews.